seatsio/seatsio-php/README.md

 When you send too many concurrent requests, the server returns an error `429 - Too Many Requests`.
 The client reacts to this by waiting for a while, and then retrying the request.
 If the request still fails with an error `429`, it waits a little longer, and try again.
 By default this happens 5 times, before giving up (after approximately 15 seconds).

+We throw a `RateLimitExceededException` (which is a subclass of `SeatsioException`) when exponential backoff eventually fails.

 To change the maximum number of retries, create the `SeatsioClient` as follows:

 ```php